Message from the Alumni Association

 - The Society for Collegiate Journalists, the national honor society for mass communications majors

 No other adornments (cords or stoles) may be worn except for those listed above.
 Any adornments that are not approved will be removed during line-up prior to the start of commencement.

 The Commencement Preview slideshow is available here.

-As each graduate is handed his or her diploma, a picture will be taken by a professional photographer.
+As each graduate walks across the stage, a picture will be taken by a professional photographer.
 A posed photograph will also be taken once each graduate has stepped off the stage.